Premier-Health-America/gom-jabbar/Nurseomator/README.fr.md

 # Jest tests

 I've created some tests for backend routes.
-You can run the test suites in the backend docker container with : `npm run test`
+You can run the test suites in the backend docker container:

+-   Run: `docker ps` to get the backend container name
+-   Run: `docker exec -it <container_name> /bin/bash`
+-   Run: `npm run test`